campattison/sourceanalysis/README.md

 <br>

 The Source Analysis Recommender is a sophisticated computational pipeline designed to identify and analyze potential source relationships between classical philosophical texts.
 This system bridges computational linguistics with traditional philological methods to provide evidence-based insights into the transmission of philosophical ideas across linguistic and cultural boundaries, assisting scholars in discovering overlooked textual connections and influences.

+This API approach is one of two approaches we're currently working on.
+The other is a vector store approach that leverages ModernBERT to conduct quantitative research on text similarities between input and database files.

 ---
 <a id="what"></a>